kunaldhanawade/kunaldhanawade/README.md

 # Hi 👋, I'm Kunal Dhanawade

-### I am an Information Technology Student from SSJCOE.
+### a 2023 graduate with a Bachelor of Engineering in Technology degree.
+I am a currently seeking Full-Time Roles in Android/Software Development.
 I am passionate about new technologies and love to explore them.

 - 🌱 I’m currently learning **Android App Development using Java**
 - 📫 How to reach me **kunaldhanawade7@gmail.com**